MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-A-General-Provisions/part-9-Standards-Care-Chimpanzees-Held-Federally-Supported-Sanctuary-System/section-9.3.md

 (b) *Who is responsible for developing or revising sanctuary policies?* (1) The Sanctuary Contractor is responsible for developing, revising, and implementing policies affecting the sanctuary.

-(2) The federal agency (NCRR/NIH) designated by the Secretary must concur with any changes that substantially change existing policies.
+(2) The federal agency (ORIP/DPCPSI/NIH) designated by the Secretary must concur with any changes that substantially change existing policies.
 The Secretary, or designee, will determine if a policy change will have a substantial impact upon current policy after consultation with the Sanctuary Contractor.

+[73 FR 60423, Oct.
+10, 2008, as amended at 85 FR 54273, Sept.
+1, 2020]Editorial Note:At 85 FR 54273, Sept.
+1, 2020, § 9.3 was amended, however, the amendment could not be incorporated because paragraph (a)(8) does not exist.